 Reverse transcription-polymerase chain reaction (RT-PCR) is a molecular assay that can identify the presence of influenza viral RNA or nucleic acid in respiratory secretions.
 It is used for hospitalized patients with suspected influenza and pneumonia if an upper respiratory tract specimen is negative and if positive testing would result in a change in clinical management.
 It is particularly useful in identifying influenza virus infection as a cause of respiratory outbreaks in institutions and in detecting novel influenza A strains.
-Results are generally available in one to six hours.
+Results are generally available in one to eight hours (CDC, 2016d).

-Immunofluorescence—direct (DFA) or indirect fluorescent-antibody (IFA) staining—is a type of antigen detection with results in one to four hours.
+Immunofluorescence—direct (DFA) or indirect fluorescent-antibody (IFA) staining—is a type of antigen detection with results in two to four hours (CDC, 2016d).

-Rapid molecular assay is a diagnostic test for upper respiratory tract specimens and takes approximately 20 minutes (CDC, 2018d).
+Rapid molecular assay is a diagnostic test for upper respiratory tract specimens and takes approximately 20 minutes (CDC, 2019d).

 HOW TO OBTAIN A NASOPHARYNGEAL SPECIMEN

-- Explain the procedure to the patient in order to obtain his or her cooperation.
+- Explain the procedure to the patient in order to obtain their cooperation.

-- Ask the patient to blow his or her nose just prior to specimen collection.
+- Ask the patient to blow their nose just prior to specimen collection.
 Provide tissues and a place to dispose of the contaminated tissues.
-Then, ask the patient to wash or sanitize his or her hands with alcohol wipes.
+Then, ask the patient to wash or sanitize their hands with alcohol wipes.

 - Gather equipment: appropriate swab; transport media; and personal protective equipment (PPE), including gloves, gown, respiratory, and eye protection as prescribed by public health officials.
 Ideally, use a swab with a synthetic tip such as nylon.
 Specimen collection vials should contain 1 ml to 3 ml of viral transport medium containing protein stabilizer, antibiotics to discourage bacterial and fungal growth, and buffer solution.